Mountain Pass Theorem With infinite symmetry: Universal Cohomology Length

-For the purposes of this work we need an extension of an especific cohomology theory to a certain proper space which is contractible after forgetting the action and is exhausted by finite $G$-CW complexes.
-This is done by an adhoc construction, see definition \ref{definition adhoccohomotopy}. \end{remark}
+For the purposes of this work we need an extension of a specific cohomology theory to a certain proper $G$-ANR which is contractible after forgetting the action and is exhausted by finite $G$-CW complexes.
+This is done by an ad-hoc construction, see definition \ref{definition adhoccohomotopy}.